-On January 16, 2018 the Company sold 7.9 per cent (7,933 Class A common shares) of its subsidiary, PAEM, to a wholly owned subsidiary of Swala Oil & Gas (Tanzania) plc. ("Swala") for \$15.4 million cash (net of closing adjustments) and \$4.0 million of Swala convertible preference shares pursuant to a share purchase agreement.
-The preference shares were issued to the Company on June 18, 2018 and entitle the Company to a 10% per annum distribution payable 15 days after each quarter end commencing from the closing date, January 16, 2018.
+On January 16, 2018 the Company sold 7.9 per cent (7,933 Class A common shares) of its subsidiary, PAEM, to a wholly owned subsidiary of Swala for \$15.4 million cash (net of closing adjustments) and \$4.0 million of Swala convertible preference shares pursuant to a share purchase agreement.
+The preference shares entitle the Company to a 10% per annum distribution payable 15 days after each quarter end commencing from the closing date, January 16, 2018.
 Payment of the quarterly distributions is at the discretion of Swala based on funds available, however, the liability accrues if any amount is unpaid when due.
 If any distributable amount remains unpaid at December 31, 2021, the Company may demand settlement and Swala is obligated to comply by transferring and returning shares of PAEM sold to Swala; the aggregate value of these shares will equal to the amount of the outstanding distributions.
-As at June 30, 2019 the Company has not received any distributions or recorded any amount receivable related to the preference shares.
+As at March 31, 2019 the Company has not received any distributions or recorded any amount receivable related to the preference shares.

-Swala is obligated to redeem 20% the preference shares for cash annually starting December 31, 2021 until all shares are redeemed.
+Swala is obligated to redeem 20% of the preference shares for cash annually starting December 31, 2021 until all shares are redeemed.
 If at any time Swala does not redeem in cash the required number of shares, Swala shall be obligated to redeem the preferred shares by transferring and returning shares of PAEM sold to Swala; the aggregate value of these shares will equal the amount of any outstanding redemption.